cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 we should ask whether librarians should play a more direct role in acquiring these resources.
 For example, should librarians catalog OER items and add them to library catalogs or discovery systems, thereby promoting OER at a broader level (see [Hill & Bossaller, 2012][hill2013] for a comparable discussion)?
-Traditionally, libraries, public or academic, have not collected textbooks.
+Traditionally, libraries, public or academic, have not collected textbooks, OER or otherwise.
 Should they start now?
 Would this transform their mission, or could it enhance their role as educational institutions?
+[Scott & Scott][scott2025] respond to this question about collecting textbooks.
+They document the complicated work flows and strategic initiatives involved in developing textbook collections.

 > Aside: If interested in following developments in open educational resources,
 > then I highly recommend subscribing to the [SPARC Open Education Forum email list][sparcOER].